internet-com/LogCentral/README.md

 INSERT INTO logfiles ( log_id,  device, upload_time, content, tenant)  VALUES ( 550e8400-e29b-41d4-a716-446655440000 , 'pi', '2014-06-05 22:30:01', 'content2', 'default' );
 select * from logfiles;
 </pre>

+Test
+====
+Use the RESTclient browser plug in and generate a GET request to the URL, e.g. http://localhost:9763/LogCentral/services/logfile

+You should get a

+Add the Basic Authentication: by default you can use the admin user of WSO2 (default password is admin).